lambdaclass/concrete/ROADMAP.md

       `scripts/tests/check_mono_name_collision.sh` (distinct specializations,
       array type-args distinct, and an execution oracle proving a field-touching body over both layouts returns the right value).
     - 44c.
-[OPEN] Fix nested field-assignment lowering (a miscompile found by the codegen sweep). `o.inner.v = x` — a field assignment whose object is itself a field access — is silently dropped: Lower's `.fieldAssign` value-struct path mutates a temporary copy of `o.inner` and only writes it back when the object is a plain `.ident`; a nested object hits `_ => pure ()` and the copy is discarded.
-Single-level `o.v = x` works, so it is fail-open (compiles, runs, returns the stale value).
-Fix: proper nested place/lvalue lowering — compute the address of the target place by chained GEP (or recurse the value writeback up the field-access chain) and store in place.
-Tracked as a known hole:
+[DONE 2026-06-10] Fixed nested place-write lowering (a miscompile found by the codegen sweep). `o.inner.v = x`, `a[i].x = x`, `m[i][j] = x`,
+      `b.data[i] = x`, triple-nesting, and nested writes through a `&mut` parameter were all silently dropped — Lower handled only single-level assignment targets, and a compound base was lowered as a value copy whose mutation was discarded (proximate root: no unified lvalue lowering; deeper
+      root: locals are SSA register values, not addressable slots, so the single-level workarounds did not compose).
+Fixed by a unified `storeToPlace` (`Concrete/Lower.lean`) that writes compound places in place by value-writeback, terminating at a root variable or a reference/deref base; `.fieldAssign`/`.arrayIndexAssign` delegate to it.
+      Regression-locked by `scripts/tests/check_nested_field_write.sh` (9
+      execution oracles).
+Full suite 1548/0.
+    - 44d.
+[OPEN] Promote address-taken locals to stack allocas. `&mut x as *mut i64` materializes a pointer to a COPY of the local (locals are SSA register values), so a store through it does not reach `x` — a raw pointer to a local does not alias the local.
+Unsafe path (requires `trusted` + raw pointers, audit-responsibility), but a real bug and the remaining manifestation of the addressability root that #44c worked around.
+Fix: lower locals whose address is taken (or that are assigned through a pointer/place that escapes) into stack allocas so `&`/`&mut`/ `*mut` yield real addresses.
+Tracked:
-      `examples/known_holes/nested_field_write/` (returns 109 instead of
+      `examples/known_holes/raw_ptr_to_local/` (returns 1 instead of 99) and
-      7709) and `scripts/tests/check_nested_field_write.sh`.
-The fix gate must assert the nested write takes effect (returns 7709) and that array-index and deref place expressions compose with it.
+      `scripts/tests/check_raw_ptr_to_local.sh`.
     - 44b.
 [OPEN] Fix the adjacent nested-generic struct lowering error surfaced while fixing 44a: the `mod`-wrapped form of a doubly-nested generic struct (`mod m { struct Hold<T>… }` with `Hold<Pair<i64>>`)